0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-binaries.md

 In the output, the `catching_up` value is:

-* `true` — the Heimdall service is syncing.
+* `true`: The Heimdall service is syncing.
-* `false` — the Heimdall service is synced.
+* `false`: The Heimdall service is synced.

 Wait for the Heimdall service to fully sync.

 ### Starting the Bor service

 Once the Heimdall service on the validator machine syncs, start the Bor service on the validator machine.

 Start the Bor service: